wp-plugins/simple-biz-twitter-widget/readme.txt

     4.Does not require a twitter password

-5. This widget can be used with any theme
+    5.This widget can be used with any theme

 == Installation ==